 Whether you’re gambling or want to help a degenerate gambler, this is a guide for you.
 We know you’re in a tough spot and want to do our best to get you the support you need.

 What does degenerate mean?

 So what does it mean to be a degenerate gambler?
-First, a degenerate gambler is just another word for the compulsive gambler or gambling addict.
+First, a degenerate gambler is another word for a compulsive gambler or gambling addict.
 A degenerate gambler could bet on anything.
 In our article about the gambling addiction curve, the final stage of the curve describes a degenerate gambler well.

 - The next bet controls every aspect of the person’s life.

 - The person lies to people around him.

 - The person borrows money everywhere to finance his gambling.

 - Gambling isn’t fun anymore; it’s part of compulsive behavior.